dajusc/Linux-Mouse-Keybinds/README.md

 So I wrote this lightweight keybinder-script in **Python** (no GUI), based on the **evdev** module and **xdotool**.
 No installation is required and it works in Wine or Proton.
 Because a window name or PID can be given in the binding configuration, the script features an fully automatic switching of the keybindings for as many different games as you want.
+Also callback functions can be bound to on/off-focus-events, which is usefull for implementing automatic enabling/disabling of mouse accelleration (e.g. via xinput, not part of Linux-Mouse-Keybinds).

 ## Usage
 Open "*linuxmousekeybinds.py*" in a text editor, scroll to the bottom and configure to your needs (help see beow).